 In other words, when you rent one of these, you’re not staying in someone else’s personal home some random week they are out of town.
 These houses exist solely for the purpose of being rented, and are operated much like a hotel.

-Plus, I’m really curious about homes in Central Florida (I find the explosion in large and expensive properties endlessly fascinating), particularly the resort areas like Windsor Hills, Champions Gate, and Reunion.
-This gave us an excuse to tour some of those homes, and also meet with the team of folks who operate and run day-to-day operations at the company.
-(Note: all of the photos in this post are from those tours–we haven’t stayed in any of these vacation homes.)
+So, I decided to do some research, visiting the resort areas like Windsor Hills, Champions Gate, and Reunion.
+This gave us an excuse to tour some of those homes, and also meet with the team of folks at Incredible Vacation Homes who operate and run day-to-day operations at the company.

 Beyond the size and themed areas of the flagship houses available for booking at Incredible Vacation Homes, the biggest surprise for me was the size and scale of the business.
 They have curated a sizable home inventory of Disney-centric homes, and are partnered with a management company offering a dedicated team and 24 hour customer service.